 scubber, groip, scrood, prommest, microintescular,

-Difficulties with word recognition, accuracy, speed and fluency- ALL contribute to poor reading and greatly affect the reading comprehension, thus word recognition and fluency problems MUST be seriously and explicitly addressed in literacy instruction.
+Difficulties with word recognition, accuracy, speed, and fluency- ALL contribute to poor reading and greatly affect reading comprehension, thus word recognition and fluency problems MUST be seriously and explicitly addressed in literacy instruction.

 Now you know that your child cannot read, your next step is to find a specific reading tutor to help him with his reading difficulties.

-Do your 'homework' correctly, remember, you are not looking for a typical tutor even if that tutor's rate is very cheap, because at the end you are just wasting your hard-earned income and you not helping your child to better himself.
+Do your 'homework' correctly, remember, you are not looking for a typical tutor even if that tutor's rate is very cheap because in the end you are just wasting your hard-earned income and you are not helping your child to better himself.

-Finally, you might have contacted us that your child needs our help but you do not have the resources to do so, it is for this reason that we are writing workbooks for students who want to learn how to read but cannot avail our service
+Finally, you might have contacted us that your child needs our help but you do not have the resources to do so, it is for this reason that we will be offering parents other ways to help parents like you.